Data References

 "WS-ITEM1" was not a uniquely defined name.
 The definition to be used could not be determined from the context.
 The reference to the name was discarded.

-The data name associated with the highest level must be unique in any hierarchy and cannot be qualified.
+• The data name associated with the highest level must be unique in the hierarchy and the program.

-Scenario1 - Below example describes how the references used for data division names in COBOL programming.
+Scenario1 - Describes how the references used for data division names in COBOL programming.

 Code -